fritzlb/iOS17-JIT-WIN/README.md

 Download/Clone this repo (green button -> download zip), extract the zip whereever you'd like and run install.bat by double clicking it.
 # Usage
 Open an admin terminal by double clicking "open terminal here.bat".
-Run `python jit_enabler_better.py bundle_id` by typing it into the terminal window and finish the command by pressing enter.
+Run `python jit_enabler_better.py {bundle_id}` by typing it into the terminal window and finish the command by pressing enter.
-where bundle ID can be obtained e.g. inside AltStore under 'View App IDs'.
+Make sure to replace {bundle_ID} with your actual bundle ID, which can be obtained e.g. inside AltStore under 'View App IDs'.
 If the correct one for your app doesn't show up, refresh your apps and try again.

 # Issues
 If you run into any problems or if anything in my instructions is unclear, feel free to open an issue with the FULL error message :)